manwoodt/searchJob-client/README.md

 **Check the results:** create a new resume and save it.
 After saving, a tag block should be filled with the analyzed tags.
 Go back to the main screen and enter the "Resume" screen again - you should see your resume in View Mode.

 💡 [Tap here](https://forms.gle/3J7aRNcar555hcbz5) **to leave your feedback on the project**.
-Pedago Team really tries to make your educational experience better.
+Product Team really tries to make your educational experience better.